 - More modern: Reflects 2 years and 5 months of technical progress since the G16 launch.

-Arguments in favor of the Canon PowerShot G16:
+Reasons to prefer the Canon PowerShot G16:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.